rhagenson/sembio-go/README.md

 This structure should promote quick searches for the _why_, _how_, and _what_ that must be answered for every project many times over.

 This design means that everything under a directory _should_ implement the interfaces above and inline with it in the tree; for example: everything under `bio/sequence` implements `sequence.Interface` and everything under `bio/alphabet` implements `alphabet.Interface` and so on.

+## Documentation

+Documentation can be built through use of `godoc -http=localhost:6060` which then generates documentation accessible through a web browser at `localhost:6060`.
+For access to  prior to downloading `bio-go`, visit: <https://godoc.org/github.com/bio-ext/bio-go/bio>

+## Testing

+Tests can be run through use of `go test -v ./...` at the root of this repository.
+Use of the verbose `-v` flag is recommended as `bio-go` makes extensive use of property tests, which should provide insight into what can be expected of a given implementation.

+All tests, benchmarks, and examples are run continuously and can be viewed on [Travis CI](https://travis-ci.org/bio-ext/bio-go).